 I found organic fire-roasted tomatoes with green chilies already diced in them at Trader Joe’s.
 They were spicy enough for this chili, in fact I didn’t need to add a lot of salt or pepper, since I used enough chili powder and ground cumin as the main seasonings.

 Adding in the sweet potatoes which melt in your mouth, not only gives this chili so much flavor, it also balances the flavors so well.
-I have to tell you, this chili turned out so good, even my girls loved eating it making this is our new favorite chili.
+I have to tell you, this Sweet Potato Chili turned out so good, even my girls loved eating it making this is our new favorite chili.

 If you enjoy chili as much as our boys do, then try our Red Bean and Beef Chili as well, its a little more mild than this one.